vlobzakov/docs/docs/creating-manifest/visual-settings.md

 ```
 @@!

-This example results in the values are displayed as tooltips from localization file such as:
+The values that correspond to the used keys in localization file:

 ```
     ...
     LT_Action_CreateEnv                         : "create environment",